A Shocking Experience

 About 1958 I think, in which case I was about eight years old.

-Another lesson, a fourth, learnt rather later: always check that the power is off on a CRT (Cathode Ray Tube, old fashioned television or monitor tube), and the discharge resistor isn’t open circuit before risking touching the tube or any part of the EHT (Extra High Tension) circuit.
-A 25kV electric shock bloody hurts when there’s that much charge at the back of it.
+Another lesson, a fourth, learnt rather later: always check that the power is off on a CRT (Cathode Ray Tube, old fashioned television or monitor tube), that the discharge resistor isn’t open circuit, and leave it to discharge for at least several seconds before risking touching the tube or any part of the EHT (Extra High Tension) circuit.
+A 25kV electric shock bloody hurts when there’s that much charge at the back of it†.
 I survived, but don’t risk it – surviving such an experience is not guaranteed.
 Nor for that matter is surviving a mains shock, and I’ve had a few of those.
 I don’t intend to have any more if I can possibly help it.